Ruchielle/Employee-Performance-and-Workforce-Productivity-Analytics/README.md

 ### Assumptions

+ - Performance Score
- - Performance Score: Values were classified using the established thresholds: Low (\le 2), Average (3), and High (\ge 4).
+      - Values were classified using the established thresholds: Low (\le 2), Average (3), and High (\ge 4).

+ - Job Levels
- - Job Levels: Grouped into Entry, Mid, and Senior categories (Levels 1, 2, and 3 respectively).
+      - Grouped into Entry, Mid, and Senior categories (Levels 1, 2, and 3 respectively).

+ - Years at Company
- - Years at Company: Grouped into 0\text{--}5, 6\text{--}10, 11\text{--}15, and 16\text{--}20 years.
+      - Grouped into 0\text{--}5, 6\text{--}10, 11\text{--}15, and 16\text{--}20 years.

+ - Promotion Year
- - Promotion Year: Derived directly from the Promotion Date.
+      - Derived directly from the Promotion Date.

+ - Work Mode
- - Work Mode: The original Work Location field was renamed to Work Mode.
+      - The original Work Location field was renamed to Work Mode.

+ - Scope
- - Scope: The analysis is descriptive and strictly reflects the information contained in the dataset.
+      - The analysis is descriptive and strictly reflects the information contained in the dataset.
 No additional assumptions were added where the project documentation did not establish them.

 ### Limitations

+ - Dataset Scope
- - Dataset Scope: The analysis is based on 5,000 employee records and therefore reflects only the employees represented within this specific dataset.
+      - The analysis is based on 5,000 employee records and therefore reflects only the employees represented within this specific dataset.

+ - Descriptive Analysis
- - Descriptive Analysis: The dashboard identifies patterns and relationships within the available employee data but does not establish causation (for example, differences in salary across work modes do not demonstrate that work mode causes differences in salary).
+      - The dashboard identifies patterns and relationships within the available employee data but does not establish causation (for example, differences in salary across work modes do not demonstrate that work mode causes differences in salary).

+ - Limited Context
- - Limited Context: While the dataset covers performance, salary, attendance, promotions, demographics, and employment info, other broader organizational factors that may influence employee outcomes were not included.
+      - While the dataset covers performance, salary, attendance, promotions, demographics, and employment info, other broader organizational factors that may influence employee outcomes were not included.

+ - Promotion Analysis
- - Promotion Analysis: Promotion patterns are based strictly on the recorded promotion information available in the dataset.
+      - Promotion patterns are based strictly on the recorded promotion information available in the dataset.

+ - Missing Data Documentation
- - Missing Data Documentation: The exact number of missing values, duplicate records, and specific missing-value treatments were not retained in the available project documentation, which should be verified directly from the final Power BI model if needed.
+      - The exact number of missing values, duplicate records, and specific missing-value treatments were not retained in the available project documentation, which should be verified directly from the final Power BI model if needed.